Prelude to the Russian invasion of Ukraine: Invasion

-On 21 February 2022, following the recognition of the Donetsk and Luhansk republics, President Putin ordered additional Russian troops into Donbas, in what Russia called a "peacekeeping mission".
+On 21 February 2022, following the recognition of the Donetsk and Luhansk republics, Putin ordered additional Russian troops into Donbas, in what Russia called a "peacekeeping mission".
 Later on the same day, several independent media outlets confirmed that Russian forces were entering Donbas.
-On 22 February 2022, the United States declared this movement an "invasion".
+On 22 February, the United States declared this movement an "invasion".
 On the same day, the Federation Council unanimously authorised Putin to use military force outside Russia.
-Ukrainian President Zelenskyy ordered reservists called up, while not committing to general mobilization yet.
+Zelenskyy ordered reservists called up, while not committing to general mobilisation yet.

-On 6 February 2022, US officials warned that Kyiv could fall within days and prompt a refugee crisis in Europe.
-On 23 February 2022, an unidentified senior U.S. defense official was quoted by news media as saying that "80 percent" of Russian forces assigned and arrayed along Ukraine's border were ready for battle and that a ground incursion could commence at any moment.
-On the same day, the Ukrainian parliament approved the decree of President Volodymyr Zelenskyy on the introduction of a state of emergency from 00:00 on 24 February 2022 across the territory of all Ukraine, except Donetsk and Luhansk regions, for a period of 30 days.
+On 6 February, U.S. officials warned that Kyiv could fall within days and prompt a refugee crisis in Europe.
+On 23 February, an unidentified senior U.S. defense official was quoted by news media as saying that "80 percent" of Russian forces assigned and arrayed along Ukraine's border were ready for battle and that a ground incursion could commence at any moment.
+On the same day, the Ukrainian parliament approved Zelenskyy's decree on the introduction of a state of emergency from 00:00 on 24 February 2022 across the territory of all Ukraine, except the Donetsk and Luhansk regions, for a period of 30 days.
 The Ukrainian Ministry of Foreign Affairs recommended that Ukrainian citizens refrain from travel to Russia and those living in Russia leave the country "immediately".

 At about 4 a.m.
 Moscow time on 24 February 2022, President Putin announced the beginning of a "special military operation" in the Donbas region.
 Shortly after, reports of big explosions came from multiple cities in central and eastern Ukraine, including Kyiv and Kharkiv.
-The US was swift to announce that it would not send US combat troops into Ukraine to intervene militarily.
-The US repeated its commitment not to send ground troops into Ukraine for fear of provoking war between the United States and Russia.
-Many observers believed that Russian military operations in Ukraine would inevitably lead to the capitulation of the Ukrainian government and end to the country's national sovereignty.
-This proved to be untrue (see 2022 Russian invasion of Ukraine).
+The U.S. announced that it would not send its combat troops into Ukraine to intervene militarily due to fears that it may provoke full-scale war between the United States and Russia.
+Many observers at the time believed that Russian military operations in Ukraine would inevitably lead to the capitulation of the Ukrainian government and end to the country's national sovereignty.
+This proved to be untrue, with Russia unable to eliminate the Ukrainian government following the failure of the Russian offensive on Kyiv, and experiencing major setbacks as a result of Ukrainian counteroffensives in the Kharkiv and Kherson regions.